AshfordHastings/Labor-Chart-Bot/README.md

 Server can be found here: <https://github.com/AshfordHastings/Labor-Chart-Server>

+> Note: The project is in progress and has been stepped away from briefly.
+The next steps involve building front-end of the application, as opposed to fixing the bugs in the Discord communication tool.
+Updates will be posted soon!
+This is a highly anticipated project by our housing cooperative, and we are working on creating a solid timeline for the deployment of this application.

 ## To-Do:
-- [ ] Complete methods meant to consume the server's API.
+- [X] Complete methods meant to consume the server's API.
 - [ ] Update service for notifying members at labor times
 - [ ] Parse Google Sheet for labor positions as opposed to relying purely on Discord commands